 Where students already have an Asthma Plan, Diabetic Action Plan, Allergy Action Plan or Epileptic Action Plan they may not need to have a separate IHP.
 The Head of Year and/or Transition Manager will check that the information contained in the plan is up to date accurate (and includes all the information required in an IHP as stated on page 1).
-They will ensure there is Parental Consent for administering any medication in school (Appendix 6 - First Aid Policy) where medication needs to be administered in school.
+They will ensure the 'Parental Medicine Consent Form' (Appendix 6 First Aid Policy) has been completed, where medication needs to be administered in school.